risha2211/competitive-programming/Skibidus-and-Ohio.md

 ## Language: Python 3

-At first glance, the question seemed deceptively simple: I had to minimize the string length by repeatedly collapsing adjacent equal characters, replacing one and removing the next.
+At first glance, the question seemed simple: I had to minimize the string length by repeatedly collapsing adjacent equal characters, replacing one and removing the next.
 The operation sounded weird at first (replace + remove), but I quickly realized something important - it didn’t matter what letter I replaced with.
 The net effect of this operation was that two identical letters shrink to one.
 That's it.

 The problem says: